fahaad-abbadi/fahaad-abbadi/README.md

-# Welcome to My GitHub Repository!

 ## About Me

-Hey there! 👋 I'm Fahaad Abbadi, and I'm passionate about solving complex problems in the world of technology.
+Hey there!
+I am Fahaad, and I am passionate about solving complex problems in the world of technology.
 I've spent years honing my skills and gaining experience in various domains.

-# Welcome to [Your Name]'s GitHub Profile! 🚀

-Hi there! 👋 I'm a passionate student who loves programming and solving problems on LeetCode.
-My code is a blend of objective precision and artistic flair, just like the aesthetic art I explore on Pinterest.

 ## 🛠️ Technologies & Tools I use-